Fact-checked by Vincenza De Falco, Autism & Learning Disabilities Specialist Coach.

 Find an Alternative Stimulus

 Another approach is to find another stimulus so that the child adopts a replacement behavior.
-Studies showOpens in a new tab. that a child might stop spitting if there is another more interesting stimulus.
+Studies show that a child might stop spitting if there is another more interesting stimulus.

 For example, if you notice that the child is spitting during specific times, the spitting could result from boredom.
 You can provide stimulation that helps the child to overcome the boredom.
 For example, an intervention like playing soft music could remove boredom.